MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package.md

 - Package name:
     - Required and corresponds to package identity Name in the manifest to describe the contents of the package.
-    - Must match the Name subject information of the certificate used to sign a package.
     - Is not shown to the end user.
     - Is case-sensitive and cannot have a space.
     - Can accept string between 3 and 50 characters in length that consists of alpha-numeric, period, and dash characters.